ASUS VG248QG 24" G-SYNC Gaming Monitor vs Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor

 Frequently Asked Questions

-ASUS VG248QG 24" G-SYNC Gaming Monitor excels if you value ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
-Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor is better if you prioritize innovative dual mode: switch between high-res 4k 160hz or ultra-fast 1080p 320hz.
-Pick based on your budget and daily use.
+ASUS VG248QG 24" G-SYNC Gaming Monitor is the better choice if you prioritize ultra-fast 0.5ms (gtg) response time virtually eliminates motion blur and ghosting.
+Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor wins if you value innovative dual mode: switch between high-res 4k 160hz or ultra-fast 1080p 320hz.
+Both are rated highly (4.5★ vs 3.6★), so consider your specific needs and budget.

 Affiliate disclosure